Nemeritz/Warlords-Reborn/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+Diagrams are located in the project folder:
+* mvc-diagram.pdf
+* package-diagram.png

 ## Dependencies ##

 * JDK 1.8+